IBERDROLA SUPERA AWARDS

 - Improving sportswomen's logistics and facilities.

-- Generating work-life, social and educational balance programs for sportswomen.
+- Generating work-life, social and educational balance programmes for sportswomen.

 - Developing initiatives to promote the growth of basic sports.